Fujifilm X-Pro2 vs Leica TL2

-The Fujifilm X-Pro2 and the Leica TL2 are two digital cameras that were announced, respectively, in January 2016 and July 2017.
+The Fujifilm X-Pro2 and the Leica TL2 are two digital cameras that were officially introduced, respectively, in January 2016 and July 2017.
 Both the X-Pro2 and the TL2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (21 percent) than the Fujifilm X-Pro2.
 Moreover, the TL2 is markedly lighter (19 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The power pack in the TL2 can be charged via the USB port, which can be very convenient when travelling.